After bankruptcy, a bankrupt is released from most ‘provable’ debts. A bankrupt is not released from any ‘non-provable’ debts.

 Debts may arise from compensation or restitution orders (e.g. ss 74, 77, 84, 85B Sentencing Act 1991 (Vic)) and from pecuniary penalty orders.
 Pecuniary penalty orders require payments to the Commonwealth for amounts based on the benefits a person has derived from an offence or from unlawful activity (Part 2 Proceeds of Crime Act 2002 (Cth)).

 Section 82(3A) of the Bankruptcy Act provides that an ‘amount payable under an order made under a proceeds of crime law is not provable in bankruptcy’.

 The Bankruptcy Act does not categorise other types of restitution orders as being either provable or not provable.
 For example, a debt payable under a restitution order is a provable debt and a debtor can apply for a stay of proceedings insofar as it is required restitution (s 60(1)(b) Bankruptcy Act).

 Deciding whether to cease payment under the order

 Before deciding that bankruptcy means that you can cease payment under a restitution order, you should first get a copy of the order to decide what type of restitution order has been made.
-Check that:

 - the debtor will not face a criminal penalty or other adverse consequence for failure to pay;